cehjwang/academic/_pages/about.md

 Education
 ======
-Ph.D.
-The Hong Kong University of Science and Technology, Hong Kong	2020
+* Ph.D in Civil Engineering, the Hong Kong University of Science and Technology, 2020
-B.Eng.
-China University of Geosciences, Wuhan	2016
+* B.Eng. in Civil Engineering, China University of Geosciences (Wuhan), 2016

 Research interests
 ======